 Medicare allows one pair of extra-depth shoes per the calendar year, for qualified patients.
 Also, Medicare covers three pairs of inserts each calendar year.

 Medicare covers diabetic shoes and inserts when the doctor opts into Medicare.
 If the doctor or supplier submitting the claims doesn’t accept Medicare, then Medicare won’t pay the claims.
 Doctors and suppliers must meet certain guidelines to enroll in Medicare.

 Why are Diabetic Shoes Important?

 Many diabetics suffer from diabetic neuropathy, this nerve damage can make feet susceptible to injuries in a few different ways, according to the Nation Institutes of Health:

-- Limbs that are affected can lose sensation, this makes it more difficult to detect an injury and get it promptly treated.
+- Limbs can lose sensation, this makes it more difficult to detect an injury

 The Center for Disease Control (CDC) recommends quarterly foot exams for diabetics.
 In addition to regular exams, the agency recommends keeping feet clean, inspecting feet for injuries, keeping toenails carefully clipped, and wearing the right socks and shoes.

 The National Institute of Health recommends talking with your doctor about special diabetic shoes and/ or shoe inserts.
 There are many cases where diabetics may need custom-made shoes that provide extra protection.

 Studies have shown that prescription diabetic footwear can help prevent foot health complications that can happen because of diabetes.
 If you need diabetic shoes, a Podiatrist, Prosthetist, Orthotist, Pedorthic, or another type of professional needs to provide the prescription for therapeutic shoes